-The Master in International Business Management trains you as a professional capable to face the challenges that occur throughout the international context, as well as provides you the skills and knowledge needed to face successfully the changes that arise throughout the internationalisation of businesses.
 Our program is structured in two different blocks and ends with the development of a Final Project.
 Moreover, during the development of the program you will have the chance to take one voluntary bootcamp and different additional activities.

 Block 1.
-International Business Management
+International business management

 Block 2.
-International Trade Management
+International trade management

 Bootcamp and additional activities

-1. International Business Management
+1. International business management

-This course aims to develop a systematic approach to analysing current events in the international business environment.
+This subject aims to develop a systematic approach to analysing current events in the international business environment.
 Topics covered include international integration, political risk, political regulations and environmental factors that influence corporate activities.
 The subject focuses on the analytical approach of the global business environment.
 Students learn actively through case studies, problem solving and the application of concepts.
 The course provides students with the opportunity to develop comparative and country analysis skills, to understand the most important macroeconomic indicators, to evaluate the main management risks and to identify business opportunities.

 Lecturer: Albert Pallarès Solé, Cofounder of la Miük.
-The Skincare Boutique
+The Skincare Boutique.

 This module examines the factors that enable companies to obtain and maintain competitive advantage in the international environment by identifying opportunities, creating capacities and developing new technologies and organisation methods.
 Strategic analysis is an important part of the class.
 We shall explore and apply various analytical techniques to effectively position the company or business unit in a competitive environment.
 The course will also cover various combinations of organisational structures and the people needed to run a particular strategy.

 The internationalisation of businesses involves the participation of customers, producers, suppliers and other groups of interest in the global marketing process.
-This course aims to give students an analytical, conceptual framework for making decisions, and drawing up and implementing marketing programmes worldwide.
+This subject aims to give students an analytical, conceptual framework for making decisions, and drawing up and implementing marketing programmes worldwide.
 Topics such as the potential to internationalise, the selection of foreign markets, the development of global marketing programmes, and the implementation and monitoring of the global marketing programme will be covered.

 Lecturer: Tom Van der Heyden, Co-founder and CEO at S3 Group.